 Figaro!
 Figaro!
 Figaro!

-First premiering over two hundred years ago, Barber of Seville serves as prequel to another Rossini treasure, The Marriage of Figaro and gives us further insight into some of opera's most beloved characters.
+First premiering over two hundred years ago, Barber of Seville serves as a prequel to another operatic treasure, The Marriage of Figaro and gives us further insight into some of opera's most beloved characters.

 What is the story of The Barber of Seville?

 Our tale follows Figaro (Lucas Meacham), the Barber of Seville and a self-made match-maker.
-His latest project is to ensure he can sprit away the enchanting Rosina (Daniela Mack) to wed Count Almaviva (, much to the dismay of her guardian Dr Bartolo (Andrew Shore), who plants to marry her himself.
+His latest project is to ensure he can sprit away the enchanting Rosina (Daniela Mack) to wed Count Almaviva, much to the dismay of her guardian Dr. Bartolo (Andrew Shore), who plans to marry her himself.
 Will love win the day, or will Figaro's cunning schemes fail?
 Either way, it's a highly entertaining ride!